 Applying to the M.A. program requires the following:

-- Three recommendation forms: Academic Recommendation, Academic or Professional Recommendation, and a Character Recommendation.
-Recommendation forms are available in the on-line application (and paper based application packet) and may not be substituted with other forms or letters.
+6. Three recommendation forms: Academic Recommendation, Academic or Professional Recommendation, and a Character Recommendation.
+These forms are sent automatically to your recommenders upon completion of your on-line application.
+Recommendation forms may not be substituted with other forms or letters.
 Individuals writing letters on your behalf should have known you for at least one year.
 The Academic Recommendation should be one of your current or former professors, while the Character Recommendation cannot be from a family member.

 The Application for Admission and supporting documents must be in English and received no later than the posted deadlines.
 As a general rule, incomplete applications will not be processed (rare exceptions may be made depending on which element of the application is missing).
 Late applications may be processed according to the ability of the Admissions Committee.